eksctl-io/eksctl/COMMUNITY.md

 with 1% of things happening in slightly secretive fashion as the maintainers work with the folks at Amazon to synchronise the release of cool new EKS stuff :sunglasses: .

-For that 99%, we strive to keep development open, transparent, and unbiased.
+For that 99%, we strive to keep development open, and transparent.
-Work is driven by community needs and user feedback, and we welcome all contributions in any form to the project.
+Work is driven through partnership with AWS and the needs of the community.
+We welcome all contributions and user feedback to the project.

 **The roles in the eksctl community are as follows:**
 - End users.
-IOW the reason why we are all here!
+In other words the reason why we are all here!
 - Community contributors.
 These could be end users themselves, or those working on their open-source game.
 - Maintainers.
 See [the maintainer docs](link coming soon before I merge) for a list